bondy-io/bondy_docs/docs/tutorials/getting_started/marketplace.md

 :::

 ::: tab Interactive CLI
-An interactive command line interface written in Python and using Autobahn Python WAMP client.
+An interactive command line interface written in Python and using the Autobahn Python WAMP client.
 :::

 ::::